whisthq/whist/host-setup/README.md

 # before moving to the next step, make sure to reboot as prompted
 sudo reboot

-# build the Whist base container image
+# build the Whist base container image (swap base to browsers/chrome to build the Whist Chrome container)
 cd ~/whist/mandelboxes
 ./build.sh base